johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 **Insurmountable Skullfort**
 [Melee](#titan-exotics){: .btn .btn--info}

+Melee synergy with Arc health regeneration.

 **Synthoceps**
 [Melee](#titan-exotics){: .btn .btn--info}

+Melee synergy with long range melees.

 **Ashen Wake**
 [Grenade](#titan-exotics){: .btn .btn--info}

 The new Titan terror.
-Getting a kill with a sticky grenade
+Getting a kill with a sticky grenade recharges your grenade.
+And since sticky grenades do 140+ damage, they’re perfect for clean-up.
+Don’t forget `Fastball` perk on your gloves.

 **Doom Fang Pauldrons**
 [Melee](#titan-exotics){: .btn .btn--info}

+Melee synergy with Super regeneration.

 **Lion Rampant**
 [Mobility](#titan-exotics){: .btn .btn--success}

+Okay, so it’s not Ramparts, it’s Rampant.
+In Hearldry, Rampant means a Lion rearing up on its rear legs, which fits this exotic perfectly.
+Gain the Warlock `Strafe Glide` jump and increased in-air accuracy.
+A perfect fit for Lion users.

 **Peacekeepers**
 [Reloading/Dexterity](#titan-exotics){: .btn .btn--danger}

+SMGs are a great pairing with Lion, so getting auto-loading SMGs is perfect.

 ### Hunter Exotics